Ogunbanwo-kayode/pdsnd_github/README.md

 Exploring US Bikeshare data with Python Script

 ### Description
 In this project, we explored the BikeShare datasets from 3 cities in the United State to provide **summary statistics (information)** to the _end-user_ based on their input.
+Such information include;
+* Total trip duration
+* Average trip duration, **e.t.c**

 ### Files used
 `BikeShare.py`